-- (3) A meeting mentioned in sub-section (2) shall be deemed to be the continuation of a first meeting of creditors held after an adjournment thereof. - (4) If the Master declines, for any reason mentioned in subsection (1), to confirm the election of a person who was elected as trustee at a meeting mentioned in sub-section (2), or to appoint a person so elected, he shall act in accordance with the provisions of sub-section (1) and thereupon, if the person whose election the Master declined to confirm or whom the Master declined to appoint, was elected as sole trustee, or if two trustees were elected and the Master did not appoint both or one of them, the Master shall appoint as trustee of the estate in question any other person who is not disqualified from being a trustee of that estate. - (5) Whenever the Master considers it desirable, he may appoint a person not disqualified from holding the office of trustee who has given the security mentioned in sub-section (2) of section fifty-six as a co-trustee with the trustee or trustees of an insolvent estate. - (6) All the provisions of this Act, relating to a trustee shall apply to a trustee or a co-trustee appointed by the Master under this section. - (7) Any person aggrieved by the appointment of a trustee or the refusal of the Master to confirm the election of a trustee or to appoint a person elected as a trustee, may within a period of seven days from the date of such appointment or refusal request the Master in writing to submit his reasons for such appointment or refusal to the Minister of Justice.
+- (3) A meeting mentioned in sub-section (2) shall be deemed to be the continuation of a first meeting of creditors held after an adjournment thereof. - (4) If the Master declines, for any reason mentioned in subsection (1), to confirm the election of a person who was elected as trustee at a meeting mentioned in sub-section (2), or to appoint a person so elected, he or she shall act in accordance with the provisions of sub-section (1) and thereupon, if the person whose election the Master declined to confirm or whom the Master declined to appoint, was elected as sole trustee, or if two trustees were elected and the Master did not appoint both or one of them, the Master shall, in accordance with policy determined by the Minister, appoint as trustee of the estate in question any other person who is not disqualified from being a trustee of that estate.

+(5) Whenever the Master considers it desirable, he or she may, in accordance with policy determined by the Minister, appoint a person not disqualified from holding the office of trustee who has given the security mentioned in section 56(2) as a co-trustee with the trustee or trustees of an insolvent estate.

+- (6) All the provisions of this Act, relating to a trustee shall apply to a trustee or a co-trustee appointed by the Master under this section. - (7) Any person aggrieved by the appointment of a trustee or the refusal of the Master to confirm the election of a trustee or to appoint a person elected as a trustee, may within a period of seven days from the date of such appointment or refusal request the Master in writing to submit his or her reasons for such appointment or refusal to the Minister.